 Sitting plus typing plus intensely focusing on a screen a few inches below and in front of us has created a nation of slumped shoulders, protracted scapulas, unstable shoulder joints, and tight pecs.
 We compound the issue with poor text messaging posture, but what happens when we spend a good portion of our lives slumping forward at the shoulders?
 Ideally (naturally), our shoulder blades are stable, retracted, and down.
 This protects our shoulders and allows full mobility without bumping into connective tissues.
 When we slump in front of the laptop, our shoulder blades drift apart, or abduct, putting our shoulder stability in jeopardy.
 Try fully protracting your shoulder blades (pushing your arms as far forward as possible by spreading your shoulder blades).
 Now, try lifting your arms directly over head, like you were performing an overhead press or setting up for a dead hang pullup.
 You can’t do it comfortably.
 Your shoulders are out of place.
 Do the opposite: retract and set your shoulder blades back, then lift your arms overhead.
 It should be a lot easier.
 That’s how shoulders are supposed to work, but the former example is how most shoulder slumpers “work.”
 Furthermore, slumping shoulders will pull the rest of your spine out of order, simply because you’ve got the combined weight of your big head and upper trunk pulling down.
 Not good.

 1. Sit well.
 Recall the Gokhale Method.
 Key points include sitting with your butt “behind” you, rolling your shoulders one at a time forward, up, back, and then down, and keeping a relaxed, upright torso.
-Like so.

 2. Where are you looking?
 If I’m sitting, I find it most comfortable for my monitor to be at or even slightly above eye level.
 This helps me look straight ahead without requiring downward head tilt, which often leads the rest of the upper thoracic into a slumping pattern – especially if you’re not vigilant and you’re prone to lapsing back into bad habits.
 If I’m standing, I’m not slumping, so slightly below eye level is perfect.